spypaul/Shao-Peng-Yang/README.md

 RISC in Verilog

+# Projects and Activities

-# Here is a Brief Description of the projects:
+Here is a Brief Description of the projects:

 ## Decade Counter
 * Use the D flip flops, Nand Gates, and BCD to 7-segment decoder